 Your doctor can determine whether alternative or natural fibroid treatment is right for you.
 Treatment depends on your age, health, and lifestyle.
 It may also vary by the number, size, and location of your fibroids.

-Changes to your diet and lifestyle are the first plan of action to treat uterine fibroids.
+Changes to your diet and lifestyle are often the first plan of action to treat uterine fibroids.
 These healthy changes are important even with surgery or medication.

-Consult your doctor before taking any type of herbal remedy or supplement.
+Talk with your doctor before taking any type of herbal remedy or supplement.
 Keep a list of all your medications, supplements, and herbal remedies.
 Purchase herbal supplements from reputable sources to avoid contamination and unhealthy ingredients.